victoria-tuck/bluesky-IC/README.md

 approach to air traffic management.

 ## Installation
+You need to get a [Gurobi](https://www.gurobi.com/) license, there is a free regular academic version.
+You can follow their steps to get their license installed in the system.

 To install and run the BlueSky simulator, follow these steps:
 1. Clone the repo